AccursedGalaxy/streakode/docs/sim_testing.md

 # Simulation Testing Plan for GitHub Statistics CLI 🚀

+Really fucking cool idea to learn about simulation testing and testing with mock data in general! helll yeaahhhh!

 ## Introduction

 As I continue to develop my CLI tool for tracking GitHub statistics, I recognize the importance of robust testing to ensure reliability and performance.
 To achieve this, I plan to implement a comprehensive simulation testing procedure.
 This will not only help me validate the functionality of my tool under various scenarios but also deepen my understanding of Go and lower-level programming concepts.